-A table is a fantastic starting point for a new kitchen design.
+A table is a fantastic starting point for a quick kitchen makeover.
 If you already have a gorgeous dining table, factor it into your layout from the start.
 It is important to ensure your kitchen designer knows what your table looks like and how big it is.

 Further highlight and make a focal point of the table with attractive, low-hung pendant lighting and good looking dining chairs.
 A carefully mis-matched set of chairs can look amazing – as can cheaply-bought chairs that can be painted (find out how to paint furniture in our guide).

-Planning kitchen lighting?
-One of the easiest ways to add a design feature is with really handsome kitchen lighting.
+One of the easiest ways to start a kitchen makeover is with really handsome kitchen lighting.
 As the kitchen is now a multi-functional, family space, it’s important to layer practical task lighting with decorative ambient lighting.
 Overhead lighting is necessary, but not atmospheric, so add low pendants and wall lights where possible.

 Visit high street stores, lighting specialists, antique fairs and reclamation yards to find your perfect style.
 Remember, pendant lights don’t have to be overly practical, so long as you factor in task lighting elsewhere, so go for something that looks great and makes you smile.
 Either highlight the colour or material elsewhere in the kitchen design, or choose contrasting finishes for a unique look.

 If you need more inspiration head over to our feature on kitchen lighting ideas.

 7. Work with existing kitchen furniture